debayangg/cloud-project/README.md

 4. View your expense history, categorized expenses, and future expense predictions on the dashboard.

 5. To access the admin panel, go to `http://localhost:8000/admin/` and log in with your superuser credentials.
 From the admin panel, you can manage users, categories, and view the database.

-## Acknowledgments

-- Thanks to the Django community for creating such a powerful web framework.

-- The automated expense categorization and prediction features are powered by machine learning models, which were trained using various open-source libraries and datasets.

-Feel free to customize and enhance this expense tracker according to your needs.
-Happy budgeting!